 - Donate to trans charities.
 Some people have talked about doing livestreams of the game as a fundraiser towards trans charities. which… might come across as a little tone deaf, and has garnered a lot of debate, but it still shows a willingness to try.

 - Speak against JKR and her transphobia on other occasions.
-Mind you, if you promote Hogwarts Legacy at the same time without mentioning her, that might come across as a little inconsistent…
+Mind you, if you promote Hogwarts Legacy at the same time, that might come across as a little inconsistent…

 - If you play the game, don’t brag about it.
 I’m not saying you can’t talk about the game to friends or fellow game enthusiasts, but don’t go online to respond to people who condemn the game with a “I’m playing the game and I’m not transphobic.”
 It’s not going to look good.